kittykatattack/learningPixi/README.md

 [Learn PixiJS](http://www.springer.com/us/book/9781484210956)

-(And it's not just some junky "e-book", but a real, heavy, paper book, published by Springer, the world's largest publisher!)
-There's 70% more content, and it's packed full of all the essential techniques you need to know to use Pixi to make all kinds of interactive applications and games.
+(And it's not just some junky "e-book", but a real, heavy, paper book, published by Springer, the world's largest publisher!
+That means you can invite your friends over, set it on fire, and roast marshmallows!!)
+There's 80% more content, and it's packed full of all the essential techniques you need to know to use Pixi to make all kinds of interactive applications and games.